munibsiddiqui/ios-architectures/README.md

 Unit Tests 👌 - RxTest

+❗️ **Alert** : I used **' DispatchQueue.main.asyncAfter(deadline: .now() + 0.1) '** Because If tabbarflow does not navigate to a total of 3 flows, it cannot navigate to an alert.
+If you know a better solution, please PR!

 ## 7-1.
-Clean Architecture - MVVM - RxSwift - RxFlow

-## 7-2.
 Clean Architecture - MVVM - RxSwift - RxFlow - Swinject

-## 8. ReactorKit
+## 8. ReactorKit - RxFlow

 UI - SnapKit, Then, RxDatasource

 Network - Moya

-Unit Tests 👌 - RxTest, Nimble
+Unit Tests 👌

+❗️ **Alert** : I used **' DispatchQueue.main.asyncAfter(deadline: .now() + 0.1) '** Because If tabbarflow does not navigate to a total of 3 flows, it cannot navigate to an alert.
+If you know a better solution, please PR!